LLNL/sundials/doc/cvode/examples/source/c_parallel.rst

-This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver, through the ARKSPILS interface.
+This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver, through the CVode interface.

 The preconditioner matrix used is block-diagonal, with block-diagonal portion of the Newton matrix used as a left preconditioner.
 A copy of